kmar/lethe/docs/index.md

 		A,
 		B
 	}

+	enum class MyEnum
+	{
+		A,
+		B
+	}
 ```
-enums are always of type int and enum items injected directly into enclosing scope. scoped enums have to be emulated with namespaces.
+enums are always of type int and enum items injected directly into enclosing scope. scoped enums have to be declared as enum class EnumType.

 <a id="string_type"></a>
 #### strings